Pony Time

 "Pony Time" is a song written by Don Covay and John Berry (a member of Covay's earlier vocal group, "the Rainbows"), and originally recorded in 1960 by Covay with his group "the Goodtimers".

-The song achieved greater success when it was recorded by Chubby Checker the following year, becoming his second US #1 (after his 1960 single "The Twist").
-Chubby Checker's recording of "Pony Time" was also a number one hit on the R&B charts.
+It achieved greater success when it was recorded by Chubby Checker the following year, becoming his second US No.1 (after his 1960 single "The Twist").
+Chubby Checker's recording of "Pony Time" was also a No.1 hit on the R&B charts.
+In Canada it reached No. 5.

-The "Boogety Shoe" phrase was used in Barry Mann's hit song "Who Put the Bomp" (1961).
+The "Boogety Shoe" phrase was used in Barry Mann's hit song "Who Put the Bomp (in the Bomp, Bomp, Bomp)" (1961).

+The lyrics reverse the Gee and Haw commands.
+In use by horsemen for centuries, gee was right and haw was left.
+Beside being used to command horse teams, Gee and Haw was used a lot in naming geographic features, like stream branches.